Oussama-zeroual/Oussama-zeroual/README.md

 ### Let's Connect!

-I'm always open to discussing research collaborations, exciting projects, or anything else about professional subje.
+I'm always open to discussing research collaborations, exciting projects, or anything else about professional subjets.

 ---

-**Thanks for stopping by ^__^**
+**Thanks for stopping by !**

 </div>